India builds first 'smart' city as urban population swells

 WHAT MAKES A CITY "SMART"?

-The government has yet to decide what exactly will make a city "smart", but the program is expected to include building new centers as well as adapting existing ones.
+The government has yet to decide what exactly will make a city "smart", but the programme is expected to include building new centres as well as adapting existing ones.

 A detailed definition with guidelines is due soon, said the National Institute of Urban Affairs' Shah.

-Existing cities like Dholera and Surat in Gujarat, and Visakhapatnam in the east, have already begun work to transform into smart cities with help from companies such as Microsoft Corp, IBM Corp and Cisco Systems.
+Existing cities like Dholera and Surat in Gujarat, and Visakhapatnam in the east, have already begun work to transform into smart cities with help from companies such as Microsoft Corp (MSFT.O), IBM Corp (IBM.N) and Cisco Systems (CSCO.O).

 Beyond GIFT, greenfield projects are likely to face hurdles including land acquisition rights and lengthy approval processes, as well as finding the right location.